Tax Credits

 Tax Deductions are an Effective Way to Give Tax Breaks to the Wealthy Without Giving Them to the Poor

-In March 2017, there was a big debate on how to replace the Affordable Care Act, otherwise known as Obamacare.
+In March 2017, there was a big debate on how to replace the Affordable Care Act, otherwise called Obamacare.
 Because President Donald Trump wanted to provide affordable health insurance to all, the House of Representatives developed a plan of giving refundable tax credits, so that the poor can benefit from them.
 Conservative Republicans, however, considered that another entitlement.
 They wanted to give a tax deduction for the purchase of health insurance.

 As mentioned, tax deductions benefit the wealthy more, and some deductions, such as the tax deduction for health insurance, would be unavailable for most poor people, since it would be an itemized deduction, and health insurance is too expensive for most poor people to buy.
-Of course, this is the perfect solution for the conservative Republicans, since their main objective is to reduce taxes on the wealthy but not on the poor or the middle class.
+Of course, this is the perfect solution for conservative Republicans, since their main objective is to reduce taxes on the wealthy but not on the poor or the middle class.
 After all, somebody must pay for government, and the conservatives don't want it to be the rich.
 So, not only do tax deductions benefit the poor less, they may be no benefit at all!